Raniz85/talks_pipeline-antipatterns/slides.md

 layout: intro
 ---

-# Pipeline patterns and antipatterns
+# Pipeline patterns and anti-patterns
 ## Things your pipeline should (not) do

 <div class="text-black">